-Among the artists who inspire me are luminaries such as Hieronymus Bosch, Salvador Dali, Francis Bacon, and Goya.
+Amongst the artists who inspire me are luminaries such as Hieronymus Bosch, Salvador Dalí, Francis Bacon, and Goya.
 What draws me to their work is not merely their technical prowess, but the unbridled freedom with which they express themselves.
-They remain true to their unique voices, eschewing transient trends in favor of authenticity.
+They remain true to their unique voices, eschewing transient trends in favour of authenticity.
 My own artistic journey was hindered by the constraints of conformity during my time at art college, leading me to depart in pursuit of a more genuine path.

 In a world where conformity often dictates taste, it's the individuals who dare to think for themselves that truly captivate me.
 My own work may not appeal to everyone, but for those willing to delve beneath the surface, they'll find a trove of hidden messages and personal narratives woven into each piece.
 It's a dynamic journey—one that pulsates with energy and emotion, inviting viewers to immerse themselves in its transformative power.

-If you wish to visit this piece please contact me to arrange a date.
+If you wish to view this piece, please contact me to arrange a date.

 I am the Alpha and the Omega - the beginning and the end.